24 June 2024

 A View of the Town

 , is "A NOVEL OF SMALL TOWN LIFE IN NOVA SCOTIA," as are most of her novels.
-Morgan's Castle stands with Dove Cottage as one of two set outside her home province.
-Dove Cottage has a heavier, darker tone than her Nova Scotia novels, while Morgan's Castle is the heaviest and darkest by far.
+Morgan's Castle stands with The Jameson Girls and Dove Cottage as one of three set outside her home province.
+The Jameson Girls and Dove Cottage are darker than her Nova Scotia novels, while Morgan's Castle is the darkest by far.
 This is not to suggest that the humour, which runs through all her fiction, is entirely black.

 Jan Hilliard's career as a novelist lasted just ten years.
 One wonders why it wasn't longer.
 Her novels garnered uniformly positive reviews – I've yet to find an exception – yet Morgan's Castle is the only one to have been reissued in paperback.
 "A spellbinding novel of romance and suspense in the Du Maurier [sic] tradition," the tagline reads.
 I was reminded more of Muriel Spark and Margaret Millar, but this may be because I'm more familiar with their respective works.